wh0/wh0.github.io/_posts/2020-08-12-closeguard.md

 }
 ```

-This is in a class `dalvik.system.CloseGuard` that's hidden from the public API, so I guess one would access it through reflection.
+This is in a class `dalvik.system.CloseGuard` that's hidden from the public API, ~~so I guess one would access it through reflection.
-So uh, probably only do this in debugging.
+So uh, probably only do this in debugging.~~
+**Update**: [pallgeuer points out](https://stackoverflow.com/a/64929520/1864688) that it's available in the [StrictMode](https://developer.android.com/reference/android/os/StrictMode.VmPolicy.Builder#detectLeakedClosableObjects()) API.
+But to the theme of this post, some callsites you'll never find using the platform's cross reference tool, like this one.
+Anyway, here's the old reflection code I had posted, but you might as well use the public API instead.

 ```java
 try {